Brazil: Biodiversity and conservation

 The toco toucan is an animal typical of the Brazilian savannas.

 The wildlife of Brazil comprises all naturally occurring animals, plants, and fungi in the South American country.
 Home to 60% of the Amazon rainforest, which accounts for approximately one-tenth of all species in the world, Brazil is considered to have the greatest biodiversity of any country on the planet, containing over 70% of all animal and plant species catalogued.
 Brazil has the most known species of plants (55,000), freshwater fish (3,000) and mammals (over 689).
 It also ranks third on the list of countries with the most bird species (1,832) and second with the most reptile species (744).
 The number of fungal species is unknown but is large.
 Brazil is second only to Indonesia as the country with the most endemic species.

 Brazil's large territory comprises different ecosystems, such as the Amazon rainforest, recognized as having the greatest biological diversity in the world, with the Atlantic Forest and the Cerrado sustaining the greatest biodiversity.
 In the south, the Araucaria moist forests grow under temperate conditions.
 The rich wildlife of Brazil reflects the variety of natural habitats.
 Scientists estimate that the total number of plant and animal species in Brazil could approach four million, mostly invertebrates.
-Larger mammals include carnivores pumas, jaguars, ocelots, rare bush dogs, and foxes, and herbivores peccaries, tapirs, anteaters, sloths, opossums and armadillos.
+Larger mammals include carnivores pumas, jaguars, ocelots, rare bush dogs, and South American foxes, and herbivores peccaries, tapirs, anteaters, sloths, opossums and armadillos.
 Deer are plentiful in the south, and many species of New World monkeys are found in the northern rainforests.

 Cumulatively, Brazil has the highest percentage of deforested and highly degraded rainforest of any Amazonia nation.

 More than one-fifth of the Amazon rainforest in Brazil has been completely destroyed, and more than 70 mammals are endangered.
 The threat of extinction comes from several sources, including deforestation and poaching.
 Extinction is even more problematic in the Atlantic Forest, where nearly 93% of the forest has been cleared.
 Of the 202 endangered animals in Brazil, 171 are in the Atlantic Forest.
 The Amazon rainforest has been under direct threat of deforestation since the 1970s because of rapid economic and demographic expansion.
 Extensive legal and illegal logging destroy forests the size of a small country per year, and with it a diverse series of species through habitat destruction and habitat fragmentation.
 Since 1970, over 600,000 km2 of the Amazon rainforest have been cleared by logging.

 In 2017, preserved native vegetation occupied 61% of the Brazilian territory.
 Agriculture occupied only 8% of the national territory and pastures 19.7%.
 For comparison, in 2019, although 43% of the entire European continent has forests, only 3% of the total forest area in Europe is of native forest.
 Brazil has a strong interest in conservation, as its agriculture sector directly depends on its forests.